• Skip to primary navigation

 See below for ingredient notes and substitutions.

-- My favorite gluten free flour blend is Bob's Red Mill 1 to 1.
+• Flour: You can use AP flour or, to make a gluten free cake, use a gluten free flour blend that contains xanthan gum.
+My favorite is Bob's Red Mill 1 to 1.
 This flour just seems to give me the most consistent results, and I love that it doesn't have a gritty texture!
-You should be able to use any GF blend, as long as it contains xanthan gum.

 Chocolate bundt cake process shots.